warmana/cloudant-docs-fork/source/includes/guides/_DesignDocumentManagement.md

 <div id="stale"></div>
 ### The '`stale`' parameter

 If an index is complete, but new records are added into the database, then the index is scheduled to be updated in the background.
-This is the state of the database shown in the diagram below:
+This is the state of the database shown in the following diagram:

 ![Illustration of index scheduled for updating](images/DesDocMan01.png)